In Transit (Indian TV series): Reception

 In Transit received widespread acclaim from critics, activists, and audiences for its nuanced and empathetic portrayal of transgender and non-binary lives in India.
 Reviewers praised the series for steering clear of sensationalism and instead focusing on the lived realities of its subjects with dignity and honesty.
 Hindustan Times described it as "a sensitively told portrait" that captures emotional moments of reconciliation, resistance, and revelation.
 Social Ketchup highlighted its quiet power, calling it "familiar yet vital," noting how its repetition of certain struggles emphasizes the urgent need for visibility and systemic change.
 Many lauded director Ayesha Sood's ability to create a space where participants could authentically share their truths, with critics emphasizing that the docuseries lets people speak for themselves rather than being spoken about.
 The representation was celebrated for its diversity—not just in terms of gender identity, but also in its inclusion of different regions, socio-economic classes, languages, and faith backgrounds making In Transit one of the most comprehensive explorations of India's queer and trans spectrum to date.
 Industry voices have since called it a landmark in queer storytelling, applauding its potential to spark essential conversations around inclusivity, media responsibility, and allyship.
+In Transit has been nominated for GLAAD media awards for 2025 in outstanding documentary category.